 You can find more information about how to create Activity Zones and turn on alerts for them in our Help Center.

 Note: This option is only available for cameras in the Nest app.

 If you choose to get notifications sent to your email address, the email should include a snapshot image of the activity your camera spotted.
 You can download these snapshots to your phone or your computer’s hard drive.

-If you don’t receive app notifications or emails after they’ve been turned on, try to troubleshoot notifications and emails from Nest in our Help Center.
+If you don’t receive app notifications after they’ve been turned on, you can find steps to troubleshoot notifications and emails from Nest in our Help Center.
 You can also try to troubleshoot Nest camera alerts.